juergen-bullinger/project4/model_card.md

 ## Model Details
 This model was created by Jürgen Bullinger for the Udacity Capstone project for course 4 of the MLOps Certificate.
+It uses a RandomForestClassifier with a maximum of 100 estimators (as in the default) and to avoid overfitting, max_depth was set to 3 and min_samples_leaf was set to 5.
+These are guessed values.
+These values could be optimized by e.g. a grid search.
+The model is stored in model/model.pkl

 ## Intended Use
+Predict the income class of the citizens according to the response they give in the census.

 ## Training Data
 Publicly available Census Bureau data created in 1994.
 The dataset contains